Huawei MateBook

 The Huawei MateBook series is a range of laptops produced by Huawei.
-They were originally released on the eve of the opening of the Mobile World Congress on February 21, 2016.
-Further models have been released in subsequent years such as in September 2019, when Huawei began offering Deepin as a pre-loaded operating system on selected Matebook models in China.
+They were originally released on the eve of the opening of the Mobile World Congress on 21 February 2016.
+Further models have been released in subsequent years such as in September 2019, when Huawei began offering Deepin as a preloaded operating system on selected Matebook models in China.

 The Huawei MateBook X Pro is the top of their range model.